DIYbiosphere/sphere/docs/tutorials/write-entries/add/add-entry-teams.md

 crumb: tutorials
 tab: teams
 title: Adding a New Entry
-summary: Tutorial for adding a new entry for team members (4 steps)
+summary: Instructions for how to add a new entry
 ---

-{% include_relative add-tabs-nav.md %}
+{% include_relative add-entry-tabs.md %}

 1. In your [master branch] of the repository, open the _library folder and choose a class folder for your new entry and **Create new file** named 'EntryName-ZZ.md'.
 Learn more about our [classification of entries] and [naming convention].